CHIELDOnline/CHIELD/docs/help/Help_CausalLinkSpecifications.md

 # Contributors

 Each document is associated with a contributor file.
 These files are used to attribute the contributors and to track changes in the data.
-The web interface automatically creates this file, and these will usually only be changed by administrators of the GitHub repository.
-This can be used to indicate that one person has created the data, but another (perhaps the original author) has confirmed that it is accurate.
+The web interface automatically creates this file, and these will **usually only be changed by administrators** of the GitHub repository.
+The file can be used to indicate that one person has created the data, but another (perhaps the original author) has confirmed that it is accurate.

 The file is a tab-delimited text files with the following columns (no header):